-Commented [BGA17]: Requiring a developer to analyze soils followed by choosing a septic design will actually achieve the City's goal of ensuring proper septic design drives developments.
+Commented [BGA21]: Requiring a developer to analyze soils followed by choosing a septic design will actually achieve the City's goal of ensuring proper septic design drives developments.

-Commented [BGA18]: The Planning Commission is recommending the City consider adopting a minimum number of units before a community septic system can be used.
+Commented [BGA22]: The Planning Commission is recommending the City consider adopting a minimum number of units before a community septic system can be used.
 Based on some commissioner's personal experiences, the number 40 was suggested as a potential starting point.
-If Council concurs with this recommendation, the City Engineer should be asked to provide guidance on an appropriate number.
+If Council concurs with this recommendation, the City Engineer should be asked to provide guidance on an appropriate number. to serve the development, then the location(s) for communal drain fields shall be identified within the area(s) deemed the most suitable on the site for supporting septic utilities according to the soils analysis.
+All such areas shall be clearly denoted on provided plan sets.